3191110276/intro-to-kubernetes/6_Auto_Scaling/README.md

 One small note regarding CPU and memory metrics in Kubernetes.
 CPUs resources are measured in cpu units, which would correspond to one Hyperthread on a bare metal server, though the exact measurement varies between environments.
 100m would correspond to 0.1 cpu units.
 Memory is measured in bytes.

-This could be quite dangerous, both due to application errors, as well as due to possible attacks.
+We could then just scale the application depending on the requests that are coming in.
+This could be quite dangerous though, both due to application errors, as well as due to possible attacks.
 If our autoscaling had no limit, Kubernetes would continue creating more and more pods.
 In a private data center, this would simply mean that we might run out of other compute resources.
 In a public cloud, this could result in a huge bill.
 Luckily, the Horizontal Pod Autoscaler also allows us to set minimum and maximum values for the amount of copies.
 The minimum copies should be able to deal with sudden spikes in demand, before new pods can be spun up, and the maximum copies assure us that we are never going to spin up too many copies.

 Now that we have talked about how autoscaling works, let's look at an example: